-WeValueFood is a 3-year grand challenge project funded by EIT involving 11 European partners from education, academia and industry, communication sectors.
-The project runs from 2019-2021 and is led by Queen’s University Belfast.
+WeValueFood has educated, engaged and advanced the young Europeans’ knowledge of and appreciation of food, thereby empowering the next generations to make the best choices about the food that they eat.
+WeValueFood was a 2-year grand challenge project funded by EIT involving 12 European partners from education, academia and industry, communication sectors.
+The project ran from 2019-2020 and was led by Queen’s University Belfast.

 With society facing major problems in terms of obesity, food waste and the environment, the need for next generation consumers to make improved food choices has never been more important.
 Unfortunately, we are also facing decreasing levels of engagement and knowledge about our food, particularly among our youth.
 It is difficult to encourage the next generation to make improved food choices if their engagement and comprehension of food is poor.

-#WeValueFood will engage with students from primary, secondary and tertiary education all over Europe, as well as parents, educators, and representatives from the European agri-food industry.
+#WeValueFood has engaged with students from primary, secondary and tertiary education all over Europe, as well as parents, educators, and representatives from the European agri-food industry.

-WeValueFood will tackle the erosion of society’s engagement with our food by:
+WeValueFood has tackled the erosion of society’s engagement with our food by:

 - Providing a pan-European online inventory of existing educational resources to help teachers engage students on the topic of food